 Aside from the dangers of your queen getting injured or lost for being outdoors, the risk of her being pregnant gets real high.
 It is extremely unsafe for your young cat to get pregnant.
-Her body has not yet fully matured and the pregnancy will be harmful to her and the kittens.
+Her body has not yet fully matured and the pregnancy will be harmful to her and her kittens.

 SHOULD I SPAY MY CAT OR NOT?

 Just like with all pet parent decisions, this one is totally up to you!
 It's based off of whether or not you want your cat to get pregnant.
 But as a responsible pet owner, make sure that she is full-grown already and ready to take care of her kittens in a successful healthy manner.

 If you decide not to breed her and she’s not able to mate, she will continuously go through a heat cycle every after some weeks until she gets pregnant.
 When your cat is always in heat, this becomes stressful for her.
 She might lose weight, begin the stage of over-grooming and worse, develop behavioral issues, and no one wants that!

 WHAT TO DO SO MY CAT DOES NOT GET PREGNANT?